OLEDs (Organic LEDs)

 inexpensive, animated billboards, for example.
 Or super-thin pages

 for electronic books and magazines.
-Or paintings on your wall you can
+How about paintings on your wall you can

 colors and patterns wired to visualizer software running from your